estebanpw/TYMA-2021/README.md

 ## Use

-Just run "python dotplot.py" while making sure that there is a "matrix.txt" in the folder
+Just run "python dotplot.py" while making sure that there is a "dotplot.txt" in the folder